sokolovgit/code-hive/libs/nestjs/src/database/drizzle/README.md

 The module exports the following:

-- `DrizzleModule` - Main database module
+- `DrizzleModule` - Main database module with `getTransactionalPlugin()` static method
-- `DrizzleClsModule` - CLS module for transactional support
 - `DrizzleDatabase` - Type for the database instance
 - `DrizzleModuleOptions` - Configuration interface
+- `DrizzleTransactionalPluginOptions` - Options for transactional plugin
 - `InjectDrizzle` - Decorator for injecting database instance
 - `DRIZZLE_DB` - Token for database instance
 - `DRIZZLE_POOL` - Token for connection pool